MykolaMorhunCR/test/README.md

  - Open [Library](#SPIOS-0301-As-User-I-can-see-list-of-items-I-added-before-so-that-I-am-able-to-listen-to-all-of-them)
  - Tap on three dots icon near any Item
  - Choose Delete
- Expected result: Appropriate item deleted from library, it still can be accessed and restored or permanently deleted from [Deleted Files]() menu
+ Expected result: Appropriate item deleted from library, it still can be accessed and restored or permanently deleted from 'Deleted Files' menu

 Flow №2
  - Launch App